 Five Things You Don't Know About ADHD Assessment UK Private

-A thorough ADHD evaluation is usually an extremely thorough procedure.
+ADHD Assessment in the UKA thorough ADHD evaluation is usually an extremely thorough procedure.
 A psychiatrist will determine whether your symptoms cause significant impairment, and will rule out other conditions such as depression or thyroid.
 They may also request old school reports and other supporting evidence.

 It is crucial that the person carrying out your assessment is an expert in ADHD.
 This is true for GP's and consultant psychiatrists alike.